The Beautiful Faces of Hope

 In May of 1994, Wright-Patterson became a part of what is now a worldwide Fisher vision with the donation of our first Fisher House.
 Zachary Fisher, a construction industry giant, and his wife Elizabeth asked what they could do to help military families.
 They wanted to find a way to give something back to the men and women serving their country.
 In 1983 the Fishers established the “Zachary and Elizabeth M. Fisher Armed Forces Foundation,” dedicated to providing assistance to military families in need.
 Zachary Fisher had always felt his gifts were a very small return for all who have fought and died for his freedom.
-It was the Fishers’ intention to be able to keep military families together during times of medical emergencies or crises when they need the love and comfort of their family the most.
+It was the Fishers’ intention to be able to keep military families together during times of medical emergencies or crises when they need the love and support of their family members the most.
 In 1990, the Fishers devoted a portion of their foundation’s resources to the construction and donation of Compassionate Care Houses for these families.
 The Fishers quickly saw how this need fit the objective of the Foundation.
 They had the perfect gift.
 The Fisher House was born.
 Today, there are 77 Fisher Houses at 49 locations (23 military installations and 26 VA medical centers) across the world serving our armed forces, with more under construction or pending construction even more in the recognized need phase.

 Fisher House I opened its doors in May of 1994 and Fisher House II opened in April 2011.
 The newest Fisher House, at the Dayton VA Medical Center, opened on November 7, 2018.
 To date, these Fisher Houses have served thousands of families.
 The average length of stay is eleven days (some guests stay for only a day or two while others stay for two months or more and we’ve had guests stay for up to a year).
 The Houses run at 100 percent occupancy almost every week with an extensive waiting list.
 Turning families away is the hardest part of the manager’s job.